Barnes, Delton lift K-State to sloppy 21-17 win over Kansas

 Lest they have too much success, the Wildcats botched a field-goal attempt a few minutes later.

-Kansas regained the lead when Bender hit Steven Sims on a 65-yard touchdown reception, but the Jayhawks squandered a chance to put the game away.
-They had two 50-yard-plus runs wiped out by holding penalties and an unsportsmanlike conduct penalty was tacked on when Jayhawks tight end Mavin Saunders apparently disagreed with the second and kicked the flag downfield.
+Kansas regained the lead when Bender hit Steven Sims on a 65-yard touchdown reception, but the Jayhawks promptly squandered a chance to put the game away.
+They had two 50-yard-plus runs wiped out by holding penalties, and an unsportsmanlike conduct penalty was tacked on when Jayhawks tight end Mavin Saunders apparently disagreed with the second holding call and tried to hide the flag.

 THE TAKEAWAY

-Kansas: So much for giving fired coach David Beaty a memorable win down the stretch.
-Beaty was fired on Sunday but is being allowed to finish out the season while Kansas athletic director Jeff Long crisscrosses the country in search of his replacement.
+Kansas: So much for giving Beaty a memorable victory.
+Despite being fired Sunday, he is finishing the season while athletic director Jeff Long crisscrosses the country in search of his replacement.

 Kansas State: Sloppy as they were, the Wildcats managed to keep their bowl hopes alive.
 They still need to win their next two games to become eligible, though, and will need to play a whole lot better.